About Us

 Child Death Overview Panel (CDOP)

-Merseyside CDOP
+Merseyside and Isle of Man CDOP

 Merseyside CDOP have produced a leaflet for parents/carers explaining what CDOP does when a child dies.